top of page

 Vulnerability assessment

-Vulnerability assessment is an easy to configure service that can discover, track, and help remediate potential database vulnerabilities with the goal to proactively improve overall database security.
+Vulnerability assessment is an easy-to-configure service that can discover, track, and help remediate potential database vulnerabilities with the goal of proactively improving overall database security.
 Vulnerability assessment (VA) is part of the Microsoft Defender for SQL offering, which is a unified package for advanced SQL security capabilities.
 Vulnerability assessment can be accessed and managed via the central Microsoft Defender for SQL portal.

 Data discovery and classification